tisnik/presentations/docs/coffee-talks/go_pass_structs.md

 ### Dirty solution

 * the only solution possible in Go
+    - different semantic:
-    - different semantic (passing by reference -> struct can be changed within)
+        - passing by reference -> struct can be changed within
 * unfortunately we can't distinguish between `const` and `mut`
+    - mutation (or no mutation) has to be checked by unit tests

 ```go
 func GetStorageConfigurationByReference(configuration *ConfigStruct) StorageConfiguration {